lgao066/636S12023_WebApp/README.md

         flask run
         Webapp running on http://127.0.0.1:5000

-## Project Report:
+## Project Report (Part 1):

+This project report consists of two sections.
+The first section focuses on discussing the structure of the web application's routes and functions, as well as the underlying assumptions and design choices made.
+The second section delves into the proposed changes and feasibility for supporting multiple library branches.

-### Structure of routes & functions.
+### Structure of Routes and Functions

+The web application consists of multiple routes that handle different operations such as adding books, members, and branches, managing book loans, and displaying relevant information to the users.
+The templates are linked to the routes, and the necessary data is passed between them using Flask.

+The main routes are:

+1. Homepage: This is the landing page of the system and provides links to other pages such as books, members, loans and other related summaries.
+There are two portals: staff portal and public portal.
+Staff can navigate between staff portal and public portal; while public users can only see public portal.

+2. Books: The group of pages display the list of books available in the library and search books to find out which books are available, whether they are on loan or not (and if they are, when they are due back).

+3. Members: The group of pages display the list of members and provide options to add new members and modify existing ones.

+4. Loans: The group of pages display the list of books that are checked out by members and provide options to check out and return books.

+5. Summary: There are 3 summary pages, which are overdue summary, loan summary and borrower summary.

-This should be brief, but be sure to indicate how your routes and templates relate to each other and what data is being passed between them, do not just give a list of your routes.
+how your routes and templates relate to each other and what data is being passed between them, do not just give a list of your routes.

 Page Template Hiarachy:
 base.html => booklist.html